 There are many user modeling approaches, but here are three that are the most relevant information sources (subjective opinion of the article author):

 - Relevance feedback.
-You can find out what people are looking for, and you can also find out how they are responding to the queries, the feedback.
+You can find out what people are looking for, and you can also find out how they are responding to the queries, and the feedback.
 Therefore, you can adapt your system in such a way that the best results (most relevant to your users) will be ranked on top as a result.

 - Mobile environment user modeling.
 With the way things are changing and going more mobile, you need to adapt the system for the mobile environment to see if the user behavior changes under different circumstances.
 The results of this research help you to build a better mobile user interface and therefore simplify and streamline your user’s journey.

 - Demographic user modeling.
 This is one of the most traditional ways to create a portrait of a potential user.
-Demographics research statistics relate to education, religion, age, gender, etc. While you cannot discriminate people according to various things, but at the same time, different people groups respond differently to different stimuli.
+Demographics research statistics relate to education, religion, age, gender, etc. While you cannot discriminate against people according to various things, at the same time, different people groups respond differently to different stimuli.
 For example, a young girl would respond to an ad differently than a 60-year-old lady.
-Or, people of the active dating age (18 - 35 years old) tend to have broader social connections rather than people after 35 years old, who prefer small, closed (and, often, same-gender) social circles.
+Or, people of the active dating age (18 – 35 years old) tend to have broader social connections rather than people after 35 years old, who prefer small, closed (and, often, same-gender) social circles.
 Knowing these things, you can subtly tailor the user experience to your visitors.

 What do you do with the information that you’ve got?
 That’s the next decision that you have to make and there are several approaches for this as well.